romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 ###2.5 After a few cycles you will be able to estimate release dates, based on Team Velocity

-So, once a few cycles have passed you will realize that, if story-point estimates are kept consistent, the team usually achieves a similar number of story points per cycle (Team Velocity).
+So, once a few cycles *(sprints)* have passed you will realize that, if story-point estimates are kept consistent, the team usually achieves a similar number of story points per cycle (Team Velocity).

 Since you have been doing your job of keeping the backlog updated, prioritized and estimated in story points by the development team, you will able to forecast when a particular story will be finished.